New York Child Custody Modification Lawyers

 A child custody order issued by a family court judge is binding.
 This means that any modification can only be approved by the courts.
 There are several circumstances that may necessitate modification of child custody or visitation rights.
 A lot can change after a divorce.
 Matters such as education and medical treatment can pose challenges under the current order.
-You can also feel that the best interests of the child are not well served by the existing arrangement.
+You can also feel that the interests of the child are not well served by the existing arrangement.
 If you, believe that you have grounds to petition for a custody modification, then it wise to consult with a child custody modification lawyer.

 The process of modification

 When you file a petition for modification, you need to demonstrate to the court that there has been a substantial change of circumstances to warrant a modification.
 This is the first threshold that must be met.
 The purpose of this is to weed out disgruntled parents who may simply want to modify the agreement because they are angry at the other party, or in an effort to harass the other parent.
 A child custody hearing is not automatically granted before establishing good grounds.

 What is considered as a substantial change of circumstances?

 • One parent wants to move away, or a non-custodial parent is moving closer.

 • The child wishes to spend more time or live with the non-custodial parent.

 • The parent with more custody rights is unreliable, abusive or neglectful.

 • The work schedule of either of the parents has changed significantly.